aptos-labs/move-by-examples/README.md

 - Upgrade deployed contract.
 - Create a Move script to atomically call multiple functions in 1 tx.
 - Interact with the contract using TypeScript SDK.
+- Using Dispatchable Fungible Asset standard to impose a tax on withdraw.